Physician’s Choice Sleep Aid Review

 For the last week, I’ve taken the Physician’s Choice sleep aid every night.
 I haven’t been sleeping well again recently, so I thought it was a good opportunity to try a new sleep aid.

 It’s an interesting one as it contains a mix of melatonin, chamomile, and valerian.
 These ingredients crop up time and time again in different sleep aids, but not always together.
-It also contains vitamin B6, which isn’t so commonly found in sleep aids.
+It also contains vitamin B6, which I haven’t seen in as many sleep aids.

 In addition, it’s the first sleep aid I’ve taken which contains Suntheanine.
 This is a patented form of L-Theanine that’s derived from green tea and is apparently included by the manufacturer to help promote relaxation.

 In this review, I’ll describe my experience taking Physician’s Choice.
-I know that melatonin typically works for me, so it was going to be interesting to see if the additional ingredients made any difference on top of it.
+I know that melatonin typically works for me, so I was curious to see if the additional ingredients made any noticeable difference on top of it.

 My experience